Mariners’ Manny Acta remains mindful of Latin minor-leaguers’ plight amid coronavirus outbreak

 “I hope in this situation a lot of guys get some empathy for those guys, especially when they’re in the minor leagues,” he said.
 “Because when you’re in the big leagues and you’re making enough money, it’s ‘OK.
 I can fly my mom and dad, I can fly my kids or whatever.’ “

-Acta, who is in Florida, is also concerned about his home country.
+Acta, who is in Florida, also is concerned about his home country.

 “We can’t compare ourselves to the U.S. obviously,” he said.
 “They’re doing the best they can, getting help with ventilators and masks and the hospitals.
 Obviously, our health department is not up to U.S. standards, so you’re going to have some issues.”